F1LT3R/orbit-fx/README.md

 # Orbit-FX

-A quick code example to demonstrate how to write a DOM element animator, to create beautiful, interactive animations with JavaScript and CSS.
+I put this project together very quickly, to demonstrate how to write a universal key-frame animator for the web &mdash; an animator capable of beautiful, smooth animations, with programmable hooks for user interactions.

 ## Installation